 This adorable vintage laundry room — love that washer/dryer combo — employs pine in the built-in cabinet that must conceal all the “un cute” items that belong in a laundry room.

 The basement rec room — or in this case, workshop — is a place where we often see wood paneling in a mid century home.
-Over on our Knotty is Nice website, Pam wrote a detailed story about 5 reasons we believe that knotty pine was popular in mid century homes.
-What do you think?

 The catalog shows several finishes and effects that can be achieved using different pine species and glazes.
 Yellowstone appears to be the color most people think about when they imagine an knotty pine room.
 We *think* that Amber Shellac — still available today — is the classic finish.